Rating the 25 players Real Madrid have signed from the Premier League

 Since 2000, Real Madrid have signed 25 players from Premier League clubs such as Liverpool, Manchester United…and Portsmouth.

-Eden Hazard is the latest player to make the switch from England, finally moving to the Bernabeu in June 2019 after a long pursuit from Real.
+Eden Hazard was the most recent player to make the switch from England, finally moving to the Bernabeu in June 2019 after a long pursuit from Real.

 We’ve taken a look at their 25 previous signings from the Premier League, who have enjoyed varying levels of success to say the least.